-Version Date Description 05.0 9 October 2019 MP 80, Annex 9 A call for input will be issued for this draft document. considered by the Board at a future meeting.
-Revision to expand the baseline scenario and eligible types of projects and to revise and add equations to improve the methodology's consistency.
-04.0 24 24 July 2015 EB 85, Annex 10 Revision to: Introduce a reference to the tool "Baseline emissions for modal shift measures in urban passenger transport"; Improve the approaches for additionality demonstration; Improve guidance on the renewal of the crediting period; Improve the language, readability, clarity and consistency.
-03.0 25 November 2011 EB 65, Annex 18 Revision to: Introduce a new approach to additionality demonstration; Reduce monitoring requirements set in the MRTS passenger survey from annual monitoring to monitoring in the years 1 and 4 of the crediting period; • Remove an applicability condition requiring demonstration that the project system partially replaces a traditional public transport system in the city hosting the proposed project activity; • Remove an applicability condition restricting the use of the methodology in case more gaseous fossil fuels are used in the project activity compared to the baseline scenario; • Reduce monitoring requirements (from annual monitoring to monitoring in the years 1 and 4 of the crediting period) for leakage emissions from reduced congestion as a result of the project activity in case road capacity is reduced as a result of the project activity and requires no monitoring in case road
+Version Date Description 06.0 12 April 2021 MP 84, Annex 4 A call for input will be issued for this draft document.
+If no public input is received, this draft document will be considered by the Board EB 110.
+The call for input for CDM-MP80-A09 from 11-25 October 2019 has received 1 input.
+Revision to: Align the requirements of sampling and survey of passengers with the "Standard: Sampling and surveys for CDM project activities and programmes of activities" and the "Guideline: Sampling and surveys for CDM project activities and programmes of activities"; Expand the baseline scenario by adding an option for possible expansion of the existing transport system using additional vehicles.
+05.0 9 October 2019 MP 80, Annex 9 A call for input will be issued for this draft document.
+If no public inputs are received, this draft document will be considered by the Board at future meeting.
+04.0 24 July 2015 Revision to expand the baseline scenario and eligible types of projects and to revise and add equations to improve the methodology's consistency.
+EB 85, Annex 10.
+Revision to: Introduce a reference to the tool "Baseline emissions for modal shift measures in urban passenger transport"; Improve the approaches for additionality demonstration; Improve guidance on the renewal of the crediting period; Improve the language, readability, clarity and consistency.
+03.0 25 November 2011 EB 65, Annex 18.
+Revision to: Introduce a new approach to additionality demonstration; Reduce monitoring requirements set in the MRTS passenger survey from annual monitoring to monitoring in the years 1 and 4 of the crediting period; Remove an applicability condition requiring demonstration that the project system partially replaces a traditional public transport system in the city hosting the proposed project activity; Remove an applicability condition restricting the use of the methodology in case more gaseous fossil fuels are used in the project activity compared to the baseline scenario;